How do we book a llama experience on release day, they sell out so quickly?

 Water, sunscreen, and bug spray are recommended depending on the time of year

-We will need each participant to read and sign our waiver, you can email or print and bring the day of your experience
+Each participant is required to read and sign our waiver, you can email or print and bring the day of your experience

 Please note we do not offer a public restroom at this time